- Why choose Exeter?

 Physical Education (PE) at Exeter is widely recognised as a leading PE course nationally.
-In the latest TA Performance Profile statistics, 95 per cent of our PE trainees were awarded QTS.
-Of those awarded, 93 per cent are in teaching posts, compared to the national average of 89 per cent.*
+In the latest Teaching Agency Performance Profile statistics, 92 per cent of our PE trainees who were awarded QTS gained a teaching job and 98% of our PE trainees were awarded QTS.*

-1. Content: the concepts, principles, facts and skills of a subject, discipline or activity (eg, principles underpinning movement actions) and the inter-relationships between these subjects, disciplines or activities;
+1. Content: the concepts, principles, facts and skills of a subject, discipline or activity (eg gymnastics, biomechanical principles of movement) and the inter-relationships between these subjects, disciplines or activities;

 2. Pedagogy: innovative and creative ways of communicating or transmitting content knowledge that makes it interesting and comprehensible to the learners (eg, collaborative learning and teaching between student teachers);

-3. Learners: learners and their characteristics, abilities, attributes, attitudes, diverse needs, strengths and weaknesses;
+3. Learners: learners and their characteristics, abilities, attributes, attitudes, diverse needs (eg gifted and talented pupils, Endlish as an additional language pupils), strengths and weaknesses;

 4. Learning: educational theories of how learners think and learn (eg, Vygotsky’s social constructivist theory);